 (4) The Commission is to have regard to any submissions made by the applicant under subclause (3) before it makes its final decision.

+[Clause 6 inserted by No. 49 of 2000 s.
+52.]

 7. Grant or refusal at Commission’s discretion

 (1) The grant or refusal of an application for a licence and the terms, conditions and restrictions to be included in the licence are, subject to clause 8, at the discretion of the Commission.

-(2) In exercising that discretion the Commission is to have regard to all matters that it considers relevant, including whether the proposed taking and use of water —
+(2) In exercising that discretion, the Commission is to have regard to all matters that it considers relevant, including whether the proposed taking and use of water —

 (a) are in the public interest;